 Life Insurance – Divorced ex sues new wife for husband’s life insurance

 Scott v.
 Scott.
 (February 2018)

 Roseann’s marriage to Melvin Scott was dissolved.
 Their separation agreement provided that Melvin’s life insurance policies were to be maintained until Roseann remarried.
 If Roseann remarried, Melvin could change the beneficiary to whomever he wished.
 A Prudential life insurance policy was the policy at issue in this case.
 After the divorce from Roseann, Melvin married Donna and remained married to her until his death.
 Roseann never remarried.
 Before Melvin died and decades after his divorce from Roseann, Melvin changed the named beneficiary on his life insurance policies to Donna.
 Melvin died and Donna received the proceeds from his life insurance policies.

 Roseann sued Donna in Mesa County District Court, alleging Donna committed civil theft, conversion, and unjust enrichment.
-Donna moved to dismiss Roseann’s claims, arguing that Roseann’s claims failed to state a legal claim upon which relief could be granted and that Roseann had failed to join Melvin’s estate, a necessary party.
+Donna moved to dismiss Roseann’s claims, arguing that Roseann’s claims failed to state a legal claim upon which relief could be granted and that Roseann had failed to sue Melvin’s estate, a necessary party.
 The district court granted the motion to dismiss.